 (1:45 p.m.
-EST) -- British cruise line Cruise & Maritime Voyages has announced a three-year charter of a cruise ship to sail between the U.K. and Australia which will start later this year.
+EST) -- British cruise line Cruise & Maritime Voyages has secured the three-year charter of a cruise ship to sail between the U.K. and Australia beginning later this year.

 The 620-passenger, 20,000-ton Astor, will join CMV's fleet in November 2013, and will sail both northbound and southbound voyages, by way of South Africa, as well as round-Australia and Asian itineraries.
 CMV will be opening a sales office in Sydney to market Astor's sailings in the region.

 The line's move into the Australian cruise market does not come as a surprise.